-From the baseline value of 367 meters, at the first 7 visits small improvements were noted.
+From the baseline mean value of 367.4 meters in the total cohort, at the first 7 visits small improvements were noted.
 Details are presented in Table 10-10.
 There was a considerable rate of missing values at baseline, even higher with increasing observation time, which makes the interpretation of findings difficult.